[Also available as a Kindle eBook]

 Remembering the Kanji has helped tens of thousands of students advance towards literacy at their own pace, and to acquire a facility that traditional methods have long since given up on as all but impossible for those not raised with the kanji from childhood.

-- This volume is also available in French, German, Dutch, Spanish, and Hungarian versions.
+- This volume is also available in French, German, Dutch, Spanish, Polish, and Hungarian versions.

 - A handy review app based on this book is available for iPhones, iPods, and iPads.